-You might assume the healthiest pastas on the grocery store shelves taste like cardboard.
+You might assume the healthiest boxed pastas on the grocery store shelves taste like cardboard.
 Or that the noodles will be so dense and chewy they’ll ruin the texture of your grass-fed meat sauce.

-You’d be right about what’s in some of those boxes of fettucine and farfalle, but not all of them.
+You’d be right about what’s in some of those boxes of gluten-free fettucine and farfalle, but not all of them.

-Here’s the thing: The evidence showing how bad refined carbs are for your health—think obesity, heart disease, and inflammation—just keeps building up.
+Here’s the thing: The evidence showing how bad refined carbs are for your health—think: obesity, heart disease, and inflammation—just keeps building up.
 So, more companies have rushed to innovate in the space, creating healthier pastas made from ingredients like whole and ancient grains and legumes.

-To help you decide which boxes to throw in your basket, we taste-tested and evaluated the nutrition facts of many of the most popular brands.
+To help you decide which boxes to throw in your basket, we taste-tested and evaluated the nutrition facts of many of the most popular healthy pasta brands.
 The healthiest pastas we ended up with are made of ingredients like organic quinoa, lentils, or chickpeas and are delicious enough to make you want a second bowl.
 Most (but not all) are gluten-free, and many are super high in protein.

 One final note: If pasta is an occasional food for you, and you’d prefer to consciously enjoy homemade white-flour gnocchi at your fave bistro once a month, go for it!
-These are for if you’re craving penne with pesto every night and need a healthier way to make it happen.
+These healthy pasta brands are for if you’re craving penne with pesto every night and need a healthier way to make it happen.

-The 5 Healthiest Pastas
+The 5 Healthiest Boxed Pastas

 This pasta is called “Simply Legumes” because the only ingredient is red lentils (they also make versions with black beans, green lentils, and chickpeas), so it comes with all of the health benefits of those beans.
-That means tons of protein (20g) and fiber (11g) per serving, and other essential nutrients like calcium, iron, and vitamin B6.
+That means tons of protein (21g) and fiber (11g) per serving, and other essential nutrients like calcium, iron, and vitamin B6.
 It’s certified gluten-free and USDA organic and is delish to boot.

 Jovial also makes gluten-free pastas, but its rigatoni and fusilli made with certified organic, whole grain Einkorn—an ancient form of wheat—are the most unique and delicious.
 While Einkorn does contain gluten, it has 30 percent more protein and 15 percent less starch than commercial wheat and is a good source of antioxidants and minerals like zinc, manganese, magnesium, and iron.
 Made into pasta, it also provides bold, nutty flavor that will take any dish you’re making up a notch.